trek-view/basecamp/_posts/2021-05-06-csv-kml-conversion.md

 Notice how each line is a series of text strings separated by commas.
 Each comma delimits a field; each line has the same number of commas.

 The first line contains the names of the fields in order.
 For instance, the first block of text in each row is the "Date" field, the second "VOC, ppm", etc.

-Python's `xml.dom.minidom` module provides great tools for creating XML documents, and since KML is XML, you'll use it pretty heavily in this tutorial.

-You create an element with `createElement` or `createElementNS`, and append to another element with `appendChild`.
-These are the steps for parsing the CSV file and creating a KML file.

-1. Import geocoding_for_kml.py into your module.
-2. Create a `DictReader` for the CSV files.
-The `DictReader` is a collection of dicts, one for each row.
-3. Create the document using Python's `xml.dom.minidom.Document()`.
-4. Create the root `<kml>` element using `createElementNS`.
-5. Append it to the document.
-6. Create a `<Document>` element using `createElement`.
-7. Append it to the `<kml>` element using `appendChild`.
-8. For each row, create a `<Placemark>` element, and append it to the` <Document>` element.
-The `<Placemark>` element captures all the data from a single row of the `.csv` (in this example, a measurement from the Atmotube).
-9. For each column in each row, create an `<ExtendedData>` element and append it to the `<Placemark>` element you created in step 8 (see next section for notes on `<ExtendedData>`).
-10. Create a `<SimpleData>` element for columns 1 (A) to 9 (I) in the spreadsheet, and append it to the `<ExtendedData>` element.
-Give the `<SimpleData>` element an attribute of name, and assign it the value of the column name using `setAttribute`.
-11. Create a text node, and assign it the value of the column using `createTextNode`.
-Append the text node to the `<SimpleData>` element.
-12. Create a `<Point>` element and append it to the `<Placemark>` element.
-Create a `<coordinates>` element and append it to the `<Point>` element.
-13. Create a text node and assign it the value of the coordinates in columns 10 (J) and 11 (K), then append it to the `<coordinates>` element.
-14. Write the KML document to a file.

-## KML `<ExtendedData>` (step 9)
+Essentially we need to turn the `.csv` into an `XML` file (`kml` is a flavour of XML).

+[Google have a generic write-up of how this can be achieved here](https://developers.google.com/kml/articles/csvtokml), though given the custom fields in the AtmoTube data we need to do a bit of customisation to the script.

-The `<ExtendedData>` element offers three techniques for adding custom data to a KML Feature: [These techniques are](https://developers.google.com/kml/documentation/kmlreference#extendeddata):
+We'll make use `<ExtendedData>` element that offers three techniques for adding custom data to a KML Feature: [These techniques are](https://developers.google.com/kml/documentation/kmlreference#extendeddata):

 1. [Adding untyped data/value pairs using the `<Data>` element](https://developers.google.com/kml/documentation/extendeddata#adding-untyped-namevalue-pairs) (basic)
 2. [Declaring new typed fields using the `<Schema>` element and then instancing them using the `<SchemaData>` element](https://developers.google.com/kml/documentation/extendeddata#adding-typed-data-to-a-feature) (advanced)
 3. [Referring to XML elements defined in other namespaces by referencing the external namespace within the KML file](https://developers.google.com/kml/documentation/extendeddata#adding-arbitrary-xml-data-to-a-feature) (basic)

 Adding new typed fields (option 2) is most suited to the Atmotube `.csv` data because it contains fields with values we might want to visualise later on (e.g. `"Temperature, °C"`) in other applications.
+The ability to define a `type` attribute for the `SimpleData` data attribute will allow us to do this.

-The following shows a template for the way my script will represent the data from the `.csv` inside each `<Placemark>` of the `.kml` file:
+The following shows a template/sample for the way the script will represent the data from the AtmoTube `.csv` inside each `<Placemark>` of the `.kml` file:

 ```
 <?xml version="1.0" encoding="utf-8"?>